 - You’ll be leaving behind close friends, but can keep in touch and make new ones.
 Workplace camaraderie will probably be different.
 Job security may be different too.
 But on the other hand, no more orders.

 - Some people choose to combine military and civilian life and transition to the reserves.

 - Talk to your family before you make your decision.
 Don’t underestimate the impact transitioning will have on them.
 Listen to their concerns and opinions.
-List the positive and negative aspects of the changes and consider which are most important for your family.
+List the positive and negative aspects of the changes and consider which are most important for you and your family.

 The takeaway?
 Don’t rush a decision to avoid less-than-ideal orders.
 At the same time, don’t re-enlist just to avoid the uncertainty of leaving.
-If you’re still undecided, contact your installation’s Transition Assistance Program office for more guidance on the transition process and next steps.
+If you’re still undecided, contact your installation Transition Assistance Program office for more guidance on the transition process and next steps.